Adham-Hisham/TryHackMe-Openvpn-Connection-problem/README.md

 # Welocme to Cyper secuirty
-for this you will need to have a cup of coffee or something to drink before we begin and we will need some hacker music so this will do [Watch Dogs](https://www.youtube.com/watch?v=OBRdjjRTt6c) also i would like to mention Amr Mansour the Requester of this tutorial and probably the only promoter as well Thank you Amr
+for this you will need to have a cup of coffee or something to drink before we begin and we will need some hacker music so this will do [Watch Dogs](https://www.youtube.com/watch?v=OBRdjjRTt6c) also i would like to mention Amr Mansour the requester of this tutorial and probably the only promoter as well Thank you Amr
 # Step 1 : installing openVPN
 ## Installing on Windwos